-Cruise the Norwegian Fjords, this is what a typical cruise looks like
+Cruise the Norwegian Fjords, these film guides show what a typical cruise looks like

 If you know someone worried about stormy weather then share this with them, flat water rejecting the sun like a mirror.
 A fjord is a deep, narrow and elongated freshwater lake drain into the sea, so the waters mix.
 Basically sea water with fresh water means it is crystal clear water with steep land on three sides.
 I guess you can explain everything in print, but the fjords are something to see, possibly with classical music playing.
 At one end of the ship it probably will be playing on the address system, because they know it works too.
 This is a cruise where people from all nations travel to join British ships because of the spectacle.
 Sailing between huge mountains that nearly touch the side of the ship has a majesty and reminds me of old Hercules movies.
 I ski a couple of times a year or more and have done for twenty years, I have seen some of the worlds biggest waterfalls like the Zambezi and worked filming a commercial on the one on the Thai / Burmese border about forty minutes out of Chiang Mia so I don’t trek up to glaziers on this cruise, it has a different appeal.
 There is something majestic and peaceful, huge yet serene, there, I said you could perhaps tempt a few words but take a look at the video then I will give you a run down of the cruise, the route, the week.